elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The proxy pattern tries to reduce the workload on the target object.
-You can use it when dealing with heavy applications that perform a lot of network requests.
-Since delays could occur when responding to such requests, using a proxy pattern will allow the target object to not get overburdened with requests.<br/><br/>
+      <strong>Interview Response:</strong> The proxy pattern attempts to lighten the load on the target object.
+It is useful when dealing with large applications that make a lot of network requests.
+Because delays may occur when responding to such requests, using a proxy pattern prevents the target object from becoming overburdened with requests.<br/><br/>
-      A real-life example is HTTP requests.
-These are expensive operations; hence, the proxy pattern helps in reducing the number of requests forwarded to the target.
+      HTTP requests are a real-world example.
+Because these are costly operations, the proxy pattern aids in reducing the number of requests forwarded to the target.
     </div>

 <br />